Long story short

 Design leadership impact

-Working through constant pivots and developer-driven workflows pushed me to become faster, sharper, and more systematic.
+Constant pivots and developer-driven workflows forced me to get faster, more structured, and more outcome-focused.